Renewable energy in Australia: Solar photovoltaics

-In 2021, solar power supplied around 38.3% of Australia's renewable electricity and around 12.4% of Australia's total electricity.
-Nineteen new large-scale (>5 MW) solar farms were commissioned in 2021 with a combined capacity of 1,209 MW, bringing the total installed large-scale capacity to more than 5.1 GW.
-As of the end of 2021, 42 large-scale solar farms with a combined capacity of 3.6 GW were either under construction or financial committed nationally.
+In 2022, solar power supplied around 41.0% of Australia's renewable electricity and around 14.7% of Australia's total electricity.
+Twelve new large-scale (>5 MW) solar farms were commissioned in 2021 with a combined capacity of 840 MW, bringing the total installed large-scale capacity to almost 6.5 GW.
+As of the end of 2022, 48 large-scale solar farms were either under construction or financial committed nationally.